What Is PT in the Military? Meaning, Standards & Daily Workouts

 How Is Military Fitness Officially Measured?

 To ensure every service member meets the physical standards mission readiness demands, the military runs regular, formal fitness tests.
 A military fitness test is not another daily workout, it is a recurring, scored physical exam with documented pass/fail standards, and the results go on the record.
-Each branch runs its own version: the Army has the ACFT, the Marine Corps has the PFT and CFT, the Navy has the PRT, and the Air Force has its own annual assessment.
+Each branch runs its own version: the Army has the AFT, the Marine Corps has the PFT and CFT, the Navy has the PRT, and the Air Force has its own annual assessment.
 The events differ, but the purpose is the same: provide a clear, objective measurement of a service member's strength, endurance, and durability against the standards their job actually demands.

-• a strength deadlift,
+a three-repetition maximum deadlift,

 Passing a military fitness test is mandatory across every branch, but the score is much more than a pass or fail stamp.
 PT test results carry significant weight in personnel files, performance evaluations, and promotion boards, and they directly influence the trajectory of a service member's entire career.
 A maxed-out score does not just signal physical capability, it signals discipline, work ethic, and the kind of professional identity that the military's most demanding assignments require.